 Lewis employs an expanded sense of the choreographic; she generates affective bodily experiences that address all of the senses in her inherently collaborative practice.
 Lewis maintains long-standing collaborations with smell researcher and artist Sissel Tolaas, Berlin-based sonic entity LABOUR, painter and ceramicist Matthew Lutz-Kinoy, visual artist Dirk Bell, theorist and classics scholar Brooke Holmes, clothing designer Yolanda Zobel and creative producer Marcelo Alcaide.
-In a recent occasion at Gropius Bau, Lewis presented a new choreographic work.
-Taking up the dramaturgical structure of Hieronymus Bosch’s famous triptych, Garden of Earthly Delights, Expanded Viewing I + II (Garden of Earthly Delights) beckoned visitors through a series of empty gallery spaces, one of which displayed Bosch’s infamous painting.
+At Gropius Bau in 2019, Lewis presented Garden of Earthly Delights, Expanded Viewing I + II (Garden of Earthly Delights).
+Taking up the dramaturgical structure of Hieronymus Bosch’s famous triptych, the large-scale choreographic work beckoned visitors through a series of gallery spaces, one of which displayed Bosch’s infamous painting.
 Choreography by Lewis, musical performances by LABOUR, as well as smells created by Tolaas came together, and the nearly-empty museum became a passage for the awakening of the senses.